My name is Rocío Guenther. I like to tell stories.

-I’m a bilingual, bicultural journalist currently living in Guadalajara, Mexico.
-From June 2016 to October 2017, I worked as a reporter and editorial assistant at The Rivard Report, a hyperlocal news and information site in San Antonio, Texas.
-I wrote more than 300 articles on a variety of topics but had a strong focus on immigration, the U.S.-Mexico relationship, and the culinary scene in San Antonio.
+- June 2016 to October 2017: Rocío worked as a reporter and editorial assistant at The Rivard Report, a hyperlocal news and information site in San Antonio, Texas.
+She wrote more than 300 articles on a variety of topics but had a strong focus on immigration, the U.S.-Mexico relationship, and the culinary scene in San Antonio.

-During my time in college, I was a frequent contributor to Edible San Antonio magazine and covered overall food trends in the city.
+- Food and travel writing experience at Edible San Antonio: From 2016-2017 I covered overall food trends in the city.
 I have written book reviews for the “edible ink” section and travel pieces on other countries for the “destination” section.
-I’ve also dabbled in creative writing and have received numerous awards.

 During my journey thus far, I’ve met a few cool people along the way: